Early history of video games: Interactive visual games

 The first known game incorporating graphics that updated in real time, rather than only when the player made a move, was a simulation of a bouncing ball created by Massachusetts Institute of Technology (MIT) student Oliver Aberth for the Whirlwind I computer.
 He began creating the simulation in February 1951, before the computer was completed in April.
-It allowed users to adjust the frequency of the bounces with a knob, and sometime between late 1951 and 1953 he made it into a game by adding a hole in the floor for players to aim for.
-The game was used in classes at MIT by Charles W. Adams, assistant professor of digital computers.
+It allowed users to adjust the frequency of the bounces with a knob, and sometime between late 1951 and 1953 it was turned into a game by adding a hole in the floor for players to aim for.
+The program was used in classes at MIT by Charles W. Adams, assistant professor of digital computers.
 It was followed by a pool game programmed by William Brown and Ted Lewis specifically for a demonstration of the University of Michigan-developed MIDSAC computer at the university in 1954.
 The game, developed over six months by the pair, featured a pool stick controlled by a joystick and a knob, and a full rack of 15 balls on a table seen in an overhead view.
 The computer calculated the movements of the balls as they collided and moved around the table, disappearing when they reached a pocket, and updated the graphics continuously, forty times a second, so as to show real-time motion.
 Like previous video games, the pool game was intended primarily to showcase the computing power of the MIDSAC computer.